TimDPearce/MinSelfStirringDiscMass/README.md

 To use the program, first download and unpack the ZIP file (the green 'Code' button on GitHub, then 'Download ZIP', then unzip the file on your computer).
 The simply run MinSelfStirringDiscMass.py.

+The default parameters supplied are for HD 38206.
 To change the parameters, change the values in the 'User Inputs' section of MinSelfStirringDiscMass.py (you should not have to change anything outside of that section).